ibrado/jekyll-paginate-content/README.md

   auto: true                         # Set to true to search for the page separator even if you
                                      #   don't set paginate: true in the front-matter
-                                     #   NOTE: This is slower; only works for non-header separators
                                      # Default: false

   separator: "<!--split-->"          # The page separator; default: "<!--page-->"